 Action 2014 Timeframe Opportunities and Constraints Responsibility Comments review from Further comments B/P review 2020 March2019 update Develop a Shire wide Recreation Reserve Short to medium A strong Recreation Reserve Community Services and Will commence in 2018/19 The Sport and Recreation Strategy 2020 is currently in draft form 9.
 Infrastructure Plan, addressing community term Network has been established and Engineering Services as of 18/3/2020.
 The strategy's scope has been broadened to expectations for Reserve improvement and this work should be undertaken include recreation activities outside the more traditional Rec Res's equity. collaboratively with them.
 Recommendations to be evaluated through the Blueprint process Complete the GSRT linkages at the Black Spur Short to medium Dependent on government funding Engineering Services Complete.
 Complete 10. term Develop 2 strategically located community Medium Term This will require the identification of Engineering, Community Underway.
 The consultants brief Design is being finalised for the Korumburra Community Hub.
 11. hubs in Leongatha and Korumburra that are appropriate sites and funding and Development for the Korumburra Hub will be Leongatha hub has a budget allocation and its design brief is being well connected to public transport (where opportunities.
 Services advertised in early June 2018. developed. available), pedestrian and cycle links, The need for a new library in Initial internal planning has commercial, retail and community activity Leongatha and the relocation of the commenced on the Leongatha centres; Birralee Child Care Centre and the Hub.
-Korumburra Kindergarten to the Integrated Children's Centre are Plan for new recreation multipurpose Medium Term drivers May be negotiated with any new Engineering and Negatiations with the developer 12. facilities in Leongatha South (north of ivieulum reim proposal prior to approval.
-Development Services Negotiations with the developer 12.
-Simons Lane) using a predetermined % proposar prior to approvai.
-Development services to progress this subdivision are completion (50%) of sub division target as a underway. trigger for budgeting, design and implementation.
+Korumburra Kindergarten to the Integrated Children's Centre are drivers Plan for new recreation multipurpose Medium Term May be negotiated with any new Engineering and Negotiations with the developer 12. facilities in Leongatha South (north of Wiculani Term proposal prior to approval.
+Development Services Simons Lane) using a predetermined % proposal prior to approvan to progress this subdivision are completion (50%) of sub division target as a underway. trigger for budgeting, design and implementation.
 Plan to upgrade or extend the existing and Medium Term Part of community hubs plans Engineering and Requirements for the upgrade of Planning for a new library at Korumburra is advanced, Leongatha 13. available library floor space for current Community Services the Foster Library are yet to be Library planning is in its early stages.
 Lack of space continues to be population needs in Foster.
 Investigate new determined in collaboration an issue in Foster there doesn't appear to be a resolution to this static libraries in growth towns and as with WGRLC.
-Planning for new issue from the WGRLC demanded by the community and growth WGRLC does not directly identify any additional library sites in its within multipurpose facilities Korumburra and Leongatha as , , , , , , , , , , , , , , , , , , , , part of the Hub projects.
-The tender for the design of the Korumburra Hub is expected to be advertised in early June 2018.
-Plan for infrastructure in the coastal towns Medium to Long To meet projected population Development and Actions are ongoing.
+Planning for new demanded by the community and growth WGRLC does not directly identify any additional library sites in its within multipurpose facilities Korumburra and Leongatha as part of the Hub projects.
+The tender for the design of the Korumburra Hub is expected to Dian for infractructure in the acceptations Modium to Lan- To most projected requisition Dovolonment be advertised in early June 2018.
+Langiette Port Wolshage Leave Let al with 1.4 Plan for infrastructure in the coastal towns Medium to Long To meet projected population Actions are ongoing.
 Completed Long jetty Port Welshpool completed with associated car parking 14.
-Than for minastructure in the coastar towns Term growth, retiree influx and seasonal Engineering Services 1-7. population variations Libilicating oct vices projects are: upgrades to toilet and display.
-Population familiations 101 of 104
+Term growth, retiree influx and seasonal population variations Engineering Services projects are: upgrades to toilet and display.
+Population variations 101 of 104